adobe/aepsdk-react-native/packages/edgeidentity/README.md

 ```

 ### getIdentities:
-Get all identities in the Identity for AEPEdgeIdentity extension, including customer identifiers which were previously added.
+Get all the identities in the Identity for Edge Network extension, including customer identifiers which were previously added.
 A promise method which will be invoked once the identities are available or rejected if an unexpected error occurred or the request timed out.

 **Syntax**